 Breguet Classique Souscription 2025

 The House of Breguet celebrated its 250th anniversary in 2025, with the unveiling of the Classique Souscription 2025 wristwatch in Paris, home to Abraham-Louis Breguet’s workshop, which saw the birth of the master watchmaker’s great inventions.
-The first timepiece with a simplified architecture, the design was epitomised by the purity of the white enamel dial, the time displayed by a single hand, yet with a remarkable legibility.
+The first timepiece with a simplified architecture, the design is epitomised by the purity of the white enamel dial, the time displayed by a single hand, yet with remarkable legibility.